ashwnacharya/ashwnacharya.github.io/_posts/2024-01-13-progressive-overloading.markdown

 <sup>I am pretty sure I picked up the 80% rule advice from one of the lectures by Dr. Andrew Ng. </sup>

-Taking on tasks at the 80% qualification level stretches your current limits, pushing them further.
+Taking on tasks at that you are 80% qualified to tackle stretches your current limits and pushes them.
 Upon completing the task, you achieve 100% qualification, as you've just successfully accomplished it.
 It's essentially a tautology.
 Consistently following the 80% rule will lead to the benefits compounding over time.

 ![](/assets/2024-01-13/tiny-gains-graph.jpg)
 <sup>Compounding is very powerful but typically non-intuitive.</sup>